01 Jun 2016News

-A country built with the help and effort of people who arrived from all corners of the world to join our Indigenous brothers and sisters the traditional owners of the land, contributing to make Australia the safe and prosperous place that is today.
+A country built with the help and effort of people who arrived from all corners of the world to join our Indigenous brothers and sisters the traditional owners of the land, contributing to making Australia the safe and prosperous place that is today.

 But it is equally incumbent on us to remind ourselves that the multicultural Australia we enjoy today, with its amazing blend of people, traditions and beliefs, would not exist without the great contributions made by refugees who came from dire situations to find a place where they felt welcome and could become full members of society.

 More than 700,000 refugees have settled in Australia since the end of World War II, enriching our society in a number of ways.
 For instance, prominent Australians such as South Australian Governor Hieu Van Le, billionaire businessmen Frank Lowy and Harry Triguboff, and scientist Karl Kruszelnicki, to name a few, initially arrived on our shores as refugees.

 Indeed, research shows that people of refugee backgrounds have brought new skills and experience to Australia and that, with the right support, their entrepreneurial potential can translate to economic growth.

 Last year, SSI published an enlightening evaluation report prepared by Professor Jock Collins from UTS Business School about SSI’s Ignite Small Business Start-ups initiative.
 Among other data, it included research that highlighted how people from refugee and asylum seeker backgrounds have a higher degree of entrepreneurialism when compared to the average population.
 In fact, the 2006 Census showed that 18.8 per cent of humanitarian arrivals operated a business, compared to 15.9 per cent of the general population (source).